LATAM Weekly Summary

 Please refer to the attached PDF for the full report.

-• Mexico’s benchmark index declined 1.2% last week.
-It remains in a Rally Attempt.
-We recommend clients wait for a follow-through day to add risk in Mexican equities.
+• Mexico’s main benchmark declined 0.7% last week and continues to trade below all its key moving averages.
+The index is in a Rally Attempt.
+We recommend clients wait for a follow-through day before adding risk in Mexican equities.

-• The total number of Focus List ideas in the LATAM region remains at six.
-Smartfit (SED.BR; SMFT3:BZ), Nu Holdings (NU) and Coca-Cola Femsa (KFBL.MX; KOFUBL:MM) are forming the right side of their respective bases.
+• The total number of Focus List ideas in the LATAM region remains at four.

 O’Neil TMT Weekly